mx-smblt/learn-git/README.md

 # learn-git

-I am Kos and you
+I am Kos and you!!!